 Train accidents aren’t as common as passenger vehicle accidents, but when they occur they tend to be devastating.
-A train accident lawyer understands the complex nature of these events and can assist passengers who were injured in a train collision.
+A train accident lawyer has experience dealing with the complex nature of these events and might be able to assist passengers who were injured in a train collision.

 It is expected when you take a train or use any type of public transportation that a certain level of care will be taken to protect the safety of the passengers.
 The railway industry has adopted basic safety engineering and systems principles, and yet every year, there are thousands of people injured in train accidents.